 - Low back and neck pain

 We also offer ketamine infusion therapy for depression, anxiety, PTSD and other mood disorders.
-Patients must have an established and confirmed diagnoses prior to seeking treatment with ketamine treatment at MPC.
+Patients must have an established and confirmed diagnoses prior to seeking ketamine treatment at MPC.

 Who will likely benefit from ketamine infusion therapy?